How To Decrease Bounce Rate

 Include Calls To Action On Your Pages

-Adding obvious “calls to action” on your pages is one of the easiest ways to reduce bounce rates.
+Adding obvious “calls to action” on your pages that follow best practices for user experience design is one of the easiest ways to reduce bounce rates.
 While you want to have calls to action on your pages, they must be natural and not overwhelm visitors.

 Examples Of Calls To Action